 The Show/Hide Additional Links button lets you display links associated with a layer.
-For example, if you connect a mask to more than one effect such as a Tone and a Highlight, you can see these connections in the Additional Links section, as well as links to composite nodes.
+For example, if you connect a mask to more than one effect such as a Tone and a Highlight, you can see these connections in the Additional Links section.